Alnarra/WaySouls/readme.md

 	- "The Totemic World" now properly hidden
 	- Added Quest "Oh Honey" to explain Animania Bee Hive
 	- "New Quest" that was hidden somewhere and popped up on first time world load has been removed.
+	- "The Ultimate Compass" reset to crafting quest after corrections
+	- "Let the Ritual... begin" reset to crafting quest after correction
+	- "Botanical Gardens" should now be completable
+	- "It's a zoo out there" Should now be completable
+	- "Dark Secrets" should now be completable
+	- "Just a little Prick" should now be completable

 ### Configuration